General Info

 Hand-in Exercises

-Collaboration policy for the mandatory exercise
+Collaboration Policy for the Mandatory Exercises

 Violation of the collaboration policy is strictly prohibited.